tidy-finance/website/docs/36_fama_macbeth.md

 # Fama-MacBeth regressions

-The regression approach of @Fama1973 is widely used in empirical asset pricing studies.
+In this chapter, we present a simple implementation of @Fama1973 to introduce the regression approach of @Fama1973 which is widely used in empirical asset pricing studies.
+We use individual stocks as test assets to estimate the risk premium associated with the three factors included in @Fama1993.

 Researchers use the two-stage regression approach to estimate risk premiums in various markets, but predominately in the stock market.
 Essentially, the two-step Fama-MacBeth regressions exploit a linear relationship between expected returns and exposure to (priced) risk factors.
 The basic idea of the regression approach is to project asset returns on factor exposures or characteristics that resemble exposure to a risk factor in the cross-section in each time period.
 Then, in the second step, the estimates are then aggregated across time to test if a risk factor is priced.
 In principle, Fama-MacBeth regressions can be used in the same way as portfolio sorts introduced in previous chapters.
-In this chapter, we present a simple implementation of @Fama1973 to introduce the concept of their regressions.
-We use individual stocks as test assets to estimate the risk premium associated with the three factors included in @Fama1993.

 \index{Fama-MacBeth} The Fama-MacBeth procedure is a simple two-step approach:
 The first step uses the exposures (characteristics) as explanatory variables in $T$ cross-sectional regressions, i.e.,